 Garbage Collector Types

-JVM chooses from the 3 types of Garbage Collectors based on the underlying hardware and does the allocation and deallocation.
+JVM chooses from the 3 types of Garbage Collectors based on the underlying hardware and does the deallocation.
 Programmers can also choose which garbage collector should be used.

 The 3 types of garbage collectors are

 1. Serial GC: It is a single-threaded collector, mostly used in small applications which use small amounts of data.

 Specify the given command line to enable serial GC: